mohrbp/Obsidian-Template-Notebook/00 Home/Notebook Config/Note Templates/Wildsea Templates/Aspect Template/Aspect Template.md

 ---
 # Questions
 - What Aspect
+- What Aspect improvements have been taken
-- What Improvements have been taken
+- What Traits and Mods have been taken